KrishnanAnil/Getting-and-Cleaning-Data/README.md

 - Combine with Subject and activity in the Merged set.
 - Select features that are mean() and Std()
 - Then produce the second clean data set.

+**Note** : We can run the script in a single go.
+The libraby required is loaded at the begining of the script.
+The data files should be present in the working directory for them to work wihout any errors.